rweddell/DSC478FinalProject/README.md

 Main.py is the main script and runs the text interface

-Engine.py is responsible for calculating similarities
+Engine.py is responsible for calculating recommendations

 MovieData.py handles the data